 The Latino community has been hit hard by the HIV epidemic.
-Latinos make up approximately 18 percent of the U.S. population, yet they accounted for about 25 percent of all new HIV cases in 2018, according to the Centers for Disease Control and Prevention (CDC).
-Men who have sex with men (MSM) accounted for 85 percent of the estimated HIV diagnoses among Latino men in 2015.
+Latinos make up approximately 19% of the U.S. population, yet they accounted for 27% of all new HIV cases in 2018, according to the Centers for Disease Control and Prevention (CDC).
+Men who have sex with men (MSM) accounted for 85% of the estimated HIV diagnoses among Latino men.

 Does HIV affect Latinos differently?

 Advances in HIV treatment have benefited people of all racial and ethnic groups.
 While AIDS deaths have declined overall, the decrease has been more dramatic among non-Hispanic whites than among people of color.
-While it is not believed that HIV progresses faster or that HIV treatment is less effective in Latinos, it is possible that they receive less adequate health care than non-Hispanic whites.
-According to the CDC, about half of Latinos diagnosed with HIV are retained in care.
+While HIV progression does not differ and treatment is equally effective for Latinos, they are more likely to be uninsured and to receive less adequate health care than non-Hispanic whites.

-Latinos are also at a higher risk for other health problems, which can make managing HIV infection more difficult.
-These include:
+In addition, Latinos are also at a higher risk for other health problems, which can make managing HIV infection more difficult.

 - Heart health.
-Heart disease and stroke are the leading causes of death among Latinos in the United States, and Mexican-American men are twice as likely, compared with non-Hispanic whites and blacks, to have high cholesterol.
+Heart disease and stroke are among the leading causes of death among Latinos in the United States.
 Because antiretrovirals (ARVs), and HIV itself, can also increase the risk of cardiovascular disease, monitoring heart health is an important part of an HIV-positive Latino’s health care.

 - Diabetes.
 Latinos are almost twice as likely as non-Hispanic whites to develop this disease, where the body is unable to properly control the amount of sugar in the blood.
 Left untreated, diabetes can cause damage to the kidneys, eyes, heart and nerves.
-ARVs have been linked to an increased risk of blood sugar problems, so HIV-positive Latinos may want to address the diabetes risk factors they can control: by exercising, eating healthy and keeping their weight down.
+HIV-positive Latinos can address diabetes risk factors by exercising, eating healthy and keeping their weight down.

 Are there any other issues for Latinos living with HIV?